Universality of Sudden Death of Entanglement: Kraus Operators

-\begin{remark} Since $\mathfrak{C}(t)$ is a positive semidefinite matrix, it is always possible to find $S(t)$ such that $S(t)S(t)^\dagger=\mathfrak{C}(t)$ (e.g. Cholesky decomposition).
-In fact, there are (infinitely) many such choices of $S(t)$, which implies in (infinitely) many Kraus decompositions of $\rho(t)$~\cite{06Kirkpatrick95}. \end{remark} \begin{proof} The proof is a straightforward application of the following easy-to-check matrix identity:
+{\bf Remark~3.} Since $\mathfrak{C}(t)$ is a positive semidefinite matrix, it is always possible to find $S(t)$ such that $S(t)S(t)^\dagger=\mathfrak{C}(t)$ (e.g. Cholesky decomposition).
+In fact, there are (infinitely) many such choices of $S(t)$, which implies in (infinitely) many Kraus decompositions of $\rho(t)$~\cite{06Kirkpatrick95}.

+{\bf Proof of Lemma~2.} The proof is a straightforward application of the following easy-to-check matrix identity:

 for $A, B, C$ arbitrary $d$-dimensional matrices.
-In particular, take $A = C = \mat{S_i}$ and $B=\rho_0$, then
+In particular, take $A = C = {\rm mat}{S_i}$ and $B=\rho_0$, then

-where we have used that $\vect\left[\mat S_i\right] = S_i$.
+where we have used that ${\rm vec}\left[{\rm mat} S_i\right] = S_i$.
 Summing over $i$ on both sides of Eq.~\eqref{eq:vecidapplied} and exploiting the linearity of the partial trace, the desired result follows: